 - To speed up the boot time, disable any useless startup programs from MSConfig utility.

-- Delete contents of your recycle bin to gain some more disk space.
+- Delete the contents of your recycle bin to gain some more disk space.

 - TeraCopy is one of the best programs to speed up file copying.
 I personally prefer using this program.